 Boys and girls can get help if they are feeling unwell at any time of the day or night.
 At night, there is a bell in both the boys' and girls' dorms, which rings in Cuan or Heather's flat.
-During the day, if you become unwell, you will be taken to Nurse in the surgery and you may be taken to your own bedroom if you just need some rest or recuperation or, if you are likely to be ill for longer, arrangements can be made for your parents to take you home.
+If you become unwell, you will be taken to Matron in the sickbay and you may be taken to your own bedroom if you just need some rest or recuperation or, if you are likely to be ill for longer, arrangements can be made for your parents to take you home.

-Any prescription medicine brought in to school must be taken to Heather or the school nurse straight away, who will organise the times to take your medicine with you.
+Any prescription medicine brought in to school must be taken to Matron straight away, who will organise the times to take your medicine with you.
 We keep over-the-counter medicines in stock so there is no need to bring these into school.
-There is a healthy diet on offer at Cargilfield so you should not require vitamins or other food supplements.
+There is a healthy diet on offer at Cargilfield so you should not require vitamins or other food supplements, which are only given if accompanied with a doctor's letter.

 All children shower every day after games and, as a boarder, you will also shower every evening before bed.
+A third shower first thing in the morning is up to you.
 Soap is provided in the changing rooms' showers but do bring in your own shampoo and shower gel for dorms.
 Hair for boys should be tidy and off the ears and tied back off the face for girls.